 Any steak lover knows there are few experiences quite like taking a first bite out of a perfectly cooked rib-eye.
 But there is one thing that takes steak to the next level – Wagyu.

 Dubbed as the world’s most luxurious steak, Wagyu is a type of steak that comes from four breeds of Japanese cattle.
-The name itself, whilst sounding exotic, simply means ‘Japanese cow’.
+The name itself, despite sounding exotic, simply means ‘Japanese cow’.

 But its international origins are not what make Wagyu so beloved amongst foodies and hunters.
-Find our what makes Wagyu beef so special.
+Read on to find out what makes Wagyu beef so special.

 As beloved as marbling is in stone, it’s perhaps even more well regarded in beef.
-Marbling refers to the streaks of fat found throughout the cut, named for their appearance that looks much like that found in stone.
+Beef marbling refers to the streaks of fat found throughout the cut, named for their appearance that looks much like that found in stone.

 Standard steaks often have one thick layer of fat interspersed with some marbling.
+This is usually obvious as a white seam running through the steak.
 However in Wagyu, the marbling appears as a thick web of fatty streaks throughout the cut.
+This web is comprised of countless tiny streaks of fat that criss-cross the meat so heavily that there’s almost as much white as there is red.

 Ultimately, all those veins of fat give the steak a high marbling score, which is why Wagyu has the highest marbling scores of any steak in the world.
 And as a result, this beef is more flavourful and tender than any other.